pezhvak98/Image-Thresholding-/README.md

 There are only 4 steps left for the filter until it reaches the end of the image, both vertically and horizontally.
 As a consequence, the resulting image will only have 4×4 dimensions instead of 6×6.
 The general formula for calculating the shrinkage of the image dimensions m x m based on the kernel size f x f, can be calculated as follows:

 ( m × m )∗(f × f) = (m − f + 1)∗(m − f + 1)

+#### This immediately entails two problems:

+##### 1-If you perform multiple convolution operations consecutively, the final image might become vanishingly small because the image will shrink with every operation.
+##### 2-Because you cannot slide the full filter over the edge pixels, you cannot perform full convolutions.
+As a result you will lose some information at the edges.

+The problem becomes more pronounced as the size of the filter increases.
+If we use a 5 x 5 filter on the 6 x 6 image, we only have space for 2 convolutions.

+To address these problems, we can apply padding.

+######  But we only implemented without padding in this program